KJMazely/CSCI3110PROJECT/README.md

 - NOTE: You must be logged into admin@kmcars.net
 - Click Add New Feature
 - Enter the name for your vehicle feature (Sunroof, Leather, Dual Zone A/C, etc.)
+- Enter at least two features
 - NOTE: Enter one feature at a time

-3. **Admin: Vehicle Management**
+2. **Admin: Vehicle Management**

 - Click Admin in the navbar, then select Vehicle Management.
 - NOTE: You must be logged into admin@kmcars.net
-- Click Create New Vehicle for each car you want to add:
+- Click Add New Vehicle for each car you want to add:
 - NOTE: Image URL: must match a file in wwwroot/Vehicles (e.g. 2013Altima.png).
 - Provide all required details (make, model, year, size, class, etc.).
 - Create at least two vehicles with different sizes and classes.
 - Pictures for vehicles are located at wwwroot/Vehicles/

 3. **Customer: Browse & Filter Vehicles**